raynergoh/tp/docs/UserGuide.md

 ##### Step 4: Run the app
 1. Open a command terminal. `cd /path/to/your/home/folder`
-2. Run the app. `java -jar addressbook.jar`
+2. Run the app. `java -jar trackerguru.jar`
 3. A GUI like this should appear in a few seconds with sample data
    ![Ui](images/Ui.png)